JS-Widget

 }, params); // parameters for the template

-self.getTemplate = function (template, params, callback) {
+this.getTemplate = function (template, params, callback) {

-params = (typeof params == 'object')?params:{};
+params = (typeof params == 'object') ? params : {};

 template = template || '';

-return self.render({
+return this.render({

-href:'/templates/' + template + '.twig',
+href: '/templates/' + template + '.twig',

-base_path:self.params.path, // the widget will return to the object /widgets/#WIDGET_NAME#
+base_path: this.params.path, // the widget will return to the object /widgets/#WIDGET_NAME#

 load: callback // call a callback function